MS in Preventive Medicine; Masters' level Psychology and Russian; Science Core: astronomy, biology, genetics, mathematics, and more.

 Cinderella is the animated Disney feature that gave us our "proverbial rags to riches story" and proved to every little girl that any little girl can be a princess and grow up to be a queen of her own life.

-This is my favorite Disney "princess films", because of the dance scene in which the magical mice repeatedly change the color of her ball gown (and because of talking mice).
+This is my favorite Disney "princess film," because of the dance scene in which the magical mice repeatedly change the color of her ball gown (and because of the talking mice).

 1939 - Number 4